python-control/python-control/doc/conventions.rst

 which will compute the step response for each input/output pair.
 See :class:`TimeResponseData` for more details.

-The input, output, and state elements of the response can be access using signal names in place of integer offsets::
+The input, output, and state elements of the response can be accessed using signal names in place of integer offsets::

     plt.plot(response. time, response.states['x[1]']